peter-w-hoffman/peter-hoffman/research.md

   - [[PDF]]({{site.baseurl}}/assets/Expander_Graphs_and_their_Construction.pdf){:target="_blank"}: Proved the existence of expander graphs using randomized constructions and proved the unique neighbor expansion

-- Integer Programming Solutions to Graph Coloring, May 2022, P. Hoffman, supervised by Prof. James Orlin.
+- Integer Programming Solutions to Graph Coloring, May 2022, P. Hoffman, supervised by Professor James Orlin.
   - [[PDF]]({{site.baseurl}}/assets/IP_approach_to_coloring_non_planar_graphs.pdf){:target="_blank"}: Designed an integer program to find proper colorings of randomly constructed non-planar graphs